Why am I seeing this?

 Ignoring annotated alerts

 Annotations allow us to reduce noise in the alert feed, while still keeping track of activity that hits your Canaries.
-When a user chooses to mark these annotated alerts as ignorable, they will no longer show up as incidents in your console.
-However, they are still recorded along with the usual incident data under the Ignored Alerts section in the Global Settings, categorised by annotation.
+Users can mark these annotated alerts as ignored by hitting the "Ignore alerts like this" button on any annotated alert.
+This will cause them to no longer show up as incidents in your Console.